 The City is required to maintain its Storm Water Quality Management Program as defined under the expired third-term Municipal Stormwater Permit until a new permit is put into effect by the Los Angeles Regional Water Quality Control Board.
-The draft fourth-term Municipal Stormwater Permit is expected to be released and negotiated during FY 2009-10.
-Compliance with winter dry weather targets and 10% reduction in wet weather exceedances of the Santa Monica Bay Beaches Bacteria TMDL (Bacteria TMDL) begins July 15, 2009.
+The draft fourth-term Municipal Stormwater Permit is expected to be released and negotiated in the current fiscal year.

 Effective management, meticulous reporting and sophisticated regulatory and technical expertise are required to assist the City in meeting current requirements and preparing to meet ever more stringent water quality standards.
-The consultant provides a customized scope of work to provide the City with optimized, cost-effective and high quality compliance services.
+The consultant provides a customized scope of work to provide the City with optimized, cost-effective, and high quality compliance services.
 The consultant provides expert technical and regulatory advice and assistance which is leveraged through time-sharing of McGowan's expertise among several small municipal clients with policy approaches to water quality that aligns with those of the City of Manhattan Beach.